Streaming music service Deezer expands into talk radio with Stitcher deal

 Digital music is attracting a growing number of consumers and companies as sales of physical compact discs decline.

-Earlier this week, Google Inc (GOOGL.O) (GOOG.O) updated its Play Music service with new recommendation features that the company acquired through its purchase of startup Songza.
-Apple Inc (AAPL.O), Amazon.com Inc (AMZN.O), Spotify and Pandora Media Inc (P.N) are all vying to attract consumers to their streaming music services.
+Earlier this week, Google Inc updated its Play Music service with new recommendation features that the company acquired through its purchase of startup Songza.
+Apple Inc, Amazon.com Inc, Spotify and Pandora Media Inc are all vying to attract consumers to their streaming music services.

 Deezer, which is based in Paris, has said it has 5 million paying subscribers.